tomizechsterson/chargen-rails/README.md

 * [Ruby on Rails](https://guides.rubyonrails.org/getting_started.html)
   * This is the primary framework driving everything

 As for Ruby itself, this is currently using version 2.7.2.
-Here's a few guides on managing your Ruby version(s):
+Here's a few tools for managing your Ruby version(s):

 * [rbenv](https://github.com/rbenv/rbenv#installation) (my personal preference)
   * This is why there's a `.ruby-version` file in the project, other Ruby version managers should ignore this